monktastic/no-more-contempt/scratch/endless-summary.md

 ---
 ---

-When you think about the "bad people," you probably can't help but feel intrinsically superior to them.
-They seem _fundamentally morally defective_, quite unlike you.

-Yet there is a sense in which you are _not_ fundamentally different (which we will get to soon), and there is a part of you that _knows_ this.
-It knows that your self-righteousness is ultimately baseless.
-But it also knows that you don't want to see this, and so to hide it from you, it does something very clever: it provokes more evil in them, to reassure you of how different they are.

-How?
-It's really clever: simply by feeling self-righteous, you appear like a "bad person" to them.
-Think about it: if someone self-righteously puts you in your place (whether you deserve it or not), do they appear _noble_ to you?
-Of course not.
-They look like pompous jerks who need to be put in _their_ place.
-Contempt looks slightly evil — whether it comes from a "good person" or a "bad person" — and people tend to respond to it as such.

-We may try to hide our contempt, but part of us is actually making sure they feel it.
-When this is met with a predictably unhealthy response, we tell ourselves that we're simply exposing evil that was already there.
-We refuse to recognize our role in _provoking_ it; something we are astonishingly good at, though we probably don't realize it.

-As I said, part of us _does_ realize it, but that part is hiding this fact from our consciousness.
-Why?
-Because if we knew we were provoking evil, it would destroy our self-image as "good people."
-This is a form of self-deception, which turns out to be precisely the mechanism that enables the "bad people" to do what _they_ do.
-Part of them knows perfectly well that they're doing wrong, but that knowledge is carefully shielded from conscious self-reflection.

-If you really want to stop them, you have to force them to own up to their self-deception.
-Yet if you try to use "force," you will only end up looking self-righteous, because that is how you _feel_.

-The solution is simple (though far from easy): you must discover the full extent of your own self-deception, starting with your hidden desire to provoke evil in others.
-The more you see this, the more clear it becomes that you're not _fundamentally_ unlike them.
-This is not something I can describe to you unless you've already seen it.
-But the more you do, the less possible it is to feel contempt.

-The more completely you have done so,

----
----

 Why is it so hard to eradicate evil?
 Could it be that something within us is secretly fighting to keep it alive?